rhyslwells/Data-Archive/content/standardised/Cross validation.md

   - "#evaluation"
   - ml
 ---

-# Summary

-What is [[Cross validation]];; a technique used to assess the performance of a model by splitting the data into multiple subsets for training and testing to assesses performance and generalization.
-It helps detect [[overfitting]], provides reliable performance estimates.
 ## Description

-**What it is:**

 - A technique used in machine learning and statistics to evaluate the performance of a predictive model.
 - ==It involves dividing the dataset into k equal-sized subsets (called "folds") and using each fold as a validation set once, while the remaining k-1 folds are used for training.==
-- The model's performance is averaged across all k folds to provide a more robust estimate of its generalization performance.
+- The model's ==performance is averaged== across all k folds to provide a more robust estimate of its generalization performance.

 **Advantages:**

 - **Reduced bias:** More reliable performance estimate compared to using a single validation set.
 - **More efficient use of data:** All data is used for both training and validation.
 - **Helps prevent overfitting:** By evaluating on multiple folds, it can detect if the model is [[Overfitting]] to the training data.
-- **Aids in model selection and [[hyperparameter]] tuning:** Helps choose the best model and tune its parameters.

 **Common variations:**